enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

 ## Teacher - Dashboard API

-#### GET /teacher/:teacherId/stats
+#### GET /teacher//stats

 - Description: Get overall statistics for the specific teacher dashboard.
 -

 - Request:
-  - Parameters:
+  - cookies:
-    - teacherId (string, required) - The ID of the teacher to retrieve stats for.
+    - id (string, required) - The ID of the teacher to retrieve stats for.

 - Response:
   - Status: 200 OK